Skip to main content

 Rožata

-Dubrovnik's signature dessert - caramel custard similar to crème caramel or flan, flavored with rose liqueur (Rozulin) or Maraschino cherry liqueur.
-Silky smooth texture.
-UNESCO Intangible Heritage candidate.
-Dalmatian coastal specialty.
+Dubrovnik's signature dessert: a caramel custard along the lines of crème caramel or flan, flavored with rose liqueur (Rozulin) or Maraschino cherry liqueur and set to a silky texture.
+A Dalmatian coastal specialty and a UNESCO Intangible Heritage candidate.

 vegetarianContains: DairyContains: Eggs